DenisChuvilin/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

-An event is....
+An event is anything from basic user interactions to automated notifications of things happening in the rendering model.

 3. What is an event listener?

-An event listener is...
+An event listener is an object that can handle an event dispatched by an event.

 4. Why would we convert a NodeList into an Array?